How to Buy Life Insurance in Canada: 7 Easy Steps

 • Broker: A life insurance broker can also source quotes from various providers.
 You must read this article if you want to find the best life insurance broker in Canada.

-Get quotes for term and permanent policies from 2-3 shortlisted providers.
-Compare them in terms of premiums, coverage amount, exclusions, etc.
+Gather quotes for the same coverage amount and term from at least 3-4 different providers.
+Compare them in terms of premiums, coverage amount, exclusions, etc. This will help you find the best fit for your needs and budget.

-Once you decide on an insurer and policy, it’s time to complete a full application.
+Once you decide on an insurer and policy, you will complete a formal application.

 Here’s what the application process typically involves: